JohnEarnest/Octo/docs/FAQ.md

 I wrote a CHIP-8 program, but didn't use Octo.
 Can I still make a standalone HTML page?
 ---------------------------------------------------------------------------------------
-In the _Binary Tools_ panel of the toolbox, choose "Open .ch8..." and select your pre-existing CHIP-8 ROM.
-This will load the file and display its contents as a hex dump in the field above.

-Create a minimal Octo program- A `main` label followed by the hex dump, like this:
+You can open a `.ch8` binary using the "Open" button in the top bar of Octo's user interface.
+This will generate a minimal Octo program- A `main` label followed by the hex dump, like this:
 ```
 : main
   0xA2 0x1E 0xC2 0x01 0x32 0x01 0xA2 0x1A 0xD0 0x14 0x70 0x04 0x30 0x40 0x12 0x00